TylerHaigh/mastering-ansible/README.md

 # Creating Ansible Hosts #

-From AWS EC2 Dashboard, create 4 ec2 instanes:
+From AWS EC2 Dashboard, create 4 ec2 instanes.
+You can create one configuration and deploy it 4 times:

 * Control Host
 * Web Server